 Now I’m going to dive into a few elements that you should consider when you are writing your own emails, whether they are to promote a masterclass or to promote something else in your business.

 First, let me explain that my masterclass is a sales machine for me.
-It educates, provides amazing value and then it sells my program, The Connection Copy Club.
+It educates, provides amazing value and then it sells my program.
 So an email series can act as a sales call for a program or product that you have.

 If you are a service provider, you might create an email series for when someone first signs up to your email list.
 You could use the emails to encourage them with the call to action, to book a discovery call or to fill out an application form.